National Human Rights Commission (Nigeria)

 The National Human Rights Commission of Nigeria (“the NHRC”), affiliated with the African Commission on Human and Peoples’ Rights, was established by the National Human Rights Commission (Amendment) Act of 1995 to promote and protect all human rights in Nigeria.
-The Commission serves as an extra-judicial mechanism which safeguards the human rights of the Nigerian population.
+The Commission serves as an extra-judicial mechanism that safeguards the human rights of the Nigerian population.
 It monitors human rights in Nigeria, assists victims of human rights violations, and helps in the formulation of the Nigerian Government's policies on human rights.
 This institution was initiated to comply with the demands of the African Charter on Human and Peoples Rights, United Nations Charter, Universal Declaration on Human Rights and other international treaties as a signatory to these frameworks.
 In 2010, it was amended to accommodate quasi - judicial powers to summon persons, acquire evidence, award compensation and enforce decisions.
 The power to visit any place of detention without violating detainees’ rights is also recognized in the act.